-Similarly, in the Listening and Appraising part of the course, two Areas of Study are mandatory, whilst a further two are chosen from four possible options.
-As such, the course is suited to any musician who is keen to develop further an instrumental (or vocal) specialism and to broaden their appreciation of a range of jazz, classical and popular genres.
+The course is suited to any musician who is keen to develop further an instrumental (or vocal) specialism and to broaden their appreciation of a range of jazz, classical and popular genres, including the increasingly popular music for game and film.

 As a subject choice, A level Music coexists happily alongside any combination of other A levels and, whilst it is an excellent choice for a student wishing to study Music or other humanities subjects beyond their school years, it serves equally well as a cultural education or enrichment subject for anyone with ambitions in the sciences.
-We encourage anyone with a GCSE in Music or with Grade-5 theory to give it serious consideration as an option.
+We encourage anyone with a GCSE in Music or with Grade 5 theory to give it serious consideration as an option.